claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 And the result:
 Normal paragraph text with **bold**, *italic*, ~~strikethrough~~, and `inline code`.

-And here is an example of a pre-programmed component:
+And here is an example of a pre-programmed component.
+In this case, the URL, text, colour and size are all customizable:

 ```
 {% include button.html